adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 28/5/20

+* Used df to sql for first time.
+Intricate

 ## 27/5/20

 * N/A